Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Results

-To conclude the mesh analysis, Figure~\ref{img_les_plus_unit} presents the wall units averaged in the spanwise direction for the grid with the largest span extent, evaluated at the maximum angle of incidence, 25 degrees.
+To assess the resolution of the computational mesh, Figure~\ref{img_les_plus_unit} presents the wall units averaged in the spanwise direction for the computational mesh of the geometry with the largest span extent, evaluated at the maximum angle of incidence, 25 degrees.
 The reported values adhere to the recommended practices for WRLES.
-However, the $\eta^+$ value is more conservative with respect to the just mentioned LES range and is closer to 1.
+However, the $\eta^+$ value is lower than that imposed by LES best practice and is closer to 1.
 This value satisfies the requirement imposed by the RANS turbulence model adopted in the flow initialization.

 Figure~\ref{img_qcrit} presents a visualization of the three-dimensional dynamic stall structures using the Q-criterion iso-surface with velocity magnitude contours.
-A key observation is the difference in the fields at identical angles of attack but during ascent and descent phases.
+A key observation is the difference in the fields at identical angles of attack during the ascent and descent phases.
 Analyzing each phase, the laminar-to-turbulent boundary layer transition is visible during the 10-degree in the upstroke phase, characterized by the presence of instabilities and hairpin structures.
 At an angle of approximately 20 degrees, the DSV begins to develop, exhibiting a primarily two-dimensional structure.
-As the angle of attack reaches its maximum, where the DSV is fully developed and interacts with the TEV, the flow is completely three-dimensional exhibiting spanwise variations.
+As the angle of attack reaches its maximum, where the DSV is fully developed and interacts with the TEV, the flow is completely three-dimensional and exhibits spanwise structures.
 The descent phase at 20 and 10 degrees is still fully stalled and three-dimensional.
-Subsequently, as the angle of attack approaches zero, the flow starts to laminarize.
+Note that this portion of the pitching cycle is not simulated in previous studies of dynamic stall that use a ramp-up motion, but is critical for describing dynamic stall in its entirely.
+Furthermore, it is the condition when the largest differences occur depending on the model span size.
+At the end of the descent phase, as the angle of attack approaches zero, the flow starts to laminarize.
 Finally, at the lowest incidence, the flow presents some instabilities on the lower side of the wing section.